cpjobling/eg-247-textbook/_build/introduction/index.md

 $$x(t) = A \cos (2\pi f_0 t - \phi).$$

-**Without talking to your anyone**, match each of the symbols to its definition
+Fir this expression, we wish to match each of the symbols to its definition

 | Symbol     | Definition         |
 |------------|--------------------|